From Track Star to Marathoner: Inside Elite Training Strategies and Pacing

 • Monday: 8 km easy (Zone 1).

-• Wednesday: 10 km with 4 km at tempo (Zone 3) sandwiched between easy kilometres.
+• Wednesday: 10 km including 4 km at tempo (Zone 3) flanked by easy segments.

-• Saturday: 20 km long run, 80 % in easy zone, the final 2 km at a controlled marathon‑pace (derived from your goal marathon time).
+• Saturday: 20 km long run, mostly easy (Zone 1), finishing with 2 km at marathon pace based on your goal time.

 Why personalised pacing matters for progress